| | Welcome to the Sandpiper 565 Owner's Group!

 stays (sleeps 4), can be easily loaded onto a trailer and towed, and is

 very easy to beach.
-The calculated hull speed is 5.81 mph.
+The calculated hull speed is 5.81 mph (5 knots).

 Sandpiper 565 is also a sailing sloop with four berth accommodation and is